About Florida Institute of Technology

 From "Amazing Outcomes" to "Stellar Faculty," here's a list of what we think makes Florida Tech a university of distinction and value.
-If these factors resonate with you, then there's a good chance you will love living and learning at Florida Tech.
+If the notion of pursuing greatness no matter the odds resonates with you, then there's a good chance you will love living and learning at Florida Tech.

 Florida Tech got its start as Brevard Engineering College, a small night school for the "missilemen" who were helping to build a foundation for the U.S. space program.
-And while we've grown into a comprehensive national research university offering more than 200 degrees in disciplines ranging from aviation to oceanography since then, we've always kept engineering on the forefront of our focus.
-Our College of Engineering & Computing remains the largest of five on campus.
-But engineering isn't just one of a handful of things we do.
-Engineering is the foundation that keeps our university strong and the thread that ties together all that we are.
-In every classroom and laboratory on campus, you can feel our engineering roots coming through.
-There's this unspoken but ever-present challenge to design, create and innovate, and to leave the world a better place than you found it.
+And while we've grown into a comprehensive national research university offering more than 200 degrees in disciplines ranging from aviation to oceanography since then, we've always kept science, technology, engineering and mathematics (STEM) on the forefront of our focus.
+Our College of Engineering and Science is the largest of four on campus, but these disciplines don't just represent a portion of what we do.
+They are the foundation that keeps our university strong and the thread that ties together all that we are.
+In every classroom and laboratory on campus, you can feel the ever-present challenge to design, create and innovate, and to leave the world a better place than you found it.
 It makes us better.
-It will make you better too.
+It will make you better, too.

 If there's anything that sets Florida Tech apart from other colleges and universities, it's our hands-on, dive-in, buckle-up approach to higher education.
-No matter your major, when you enroll at Florida Tech, you're going to learn by .
-From swimming with sea turtles to flying planes, building rocket engines to fighting simulated cyber-attacks, our students are engaged in interesting fieldwork and projects starting year one.
-When we ask employers what makes our graduates stand out in a crowd, they tell us time and again: Our graduates have professional-level skills with real world technologies because they've been using them all throughout their Florida Tech experience.
+No matter your major, when you enroll at Florida Tech, you're going to learn by doing.
+From swimming with sea turtles to flying planes, building rocket engines to fighting simulated cyberattacks, our students are engaged in interesting fieldwork and projects starting year one.
+When we ask employers what makes our graduates stand out in a crowd, they tell us time and again: Our graduates have professional-level skills with real-world technologies because they've been using them all throughout their Florida Tech experience.
 When we say "hands-on," we mean it.

-With about one-third of its student body coming from more than 100 countries around the world, Florida Tech is consistently ranked as the top national university for fostering international experiences (U.S. News & World Report).
-This is one of our favorite accolades because we believe that international diversity is a vital and unique distinction that enhances every student's experience, both in and out of the classroom.
+With about one-third of our student body coming from more than 90 countries around the world, we believe that international diversity is a vital and unique distinction that enhances every student's experience, both in and out of the classroom.
 Daily interactions with peers from many different cultural backgrounds give every Florida Tech student a more complete and authentic understanding the world.
-International activities and events such as our annual International Festival and regular International Dinners inform and enlighten our community.
+International activities and events, such as our annual International Festival and regular International Dinners, inform and enlighten our community.
 Courses that address international issues teach us to anticipate and navigate the challenges of a global environment.
 What does all this mean to our students?
-It means having a dynamic, enriching experience while building incredibly valuable cross-cultural skills.
+It means having a dynamic, enriching experience, while building incredibly valuable cross-cultural skills.

 Founded by a Cape Canaveral rocket scientist in 1958, Florida Tech is proud to share a rich history and deep connections with the U.S. space program, commercial space initiatives and partner agencies.
 The university has prepared generations of engineers and scientists for space-related careers, and our faculty, students and alumni have contributed vital research, scientific discoveries and novel technologies to the space industry.
-Florida Tech is home to the Aldrin Space Institute and Buzz Aldrin himself is a member of our research faculty.
-Five of our alumni and three of our faculty members have flown in space.
+Florida Tech is home to the Aldrin Space Institute, and five of our alumni have flown in space.
 We offer degrees in space sciences, space systems and commercial enterprise in space.
-One of our resident villages is dedicated to the memory of those lost in the Space Shuttle Columbia disaster.
-The fact is, Florida Tech has been around for every mission from Mercury to Apollo, from Space Shuttle to SpaceX, and we will be here for whatever comes next.
+One of our resident villages is dedicated to the memory of those lost in the space shuttle Columbia disaster.
+The fact is, Florida Tech has been around for every mission from Mercury to Apollo, from space shuttle to SpaceX, and we will be here for whatever comes next.
 As we like to say, "To the stars through science!"

 When you're a part of a subtropical campus located just a few miles from the Indian River Lagoon and the Atlantic Ocean, surrounded by an abundance of natural resources and awe-inspiring flora and fauna, you tend to gain a new perspective on the environment.
 It's not something "out there" that "someone else can fix."
-It's real, it's home, and making it better requires a community effort.
-That's why at Florida Tech, you'll find connections to the environment and sustainability in everything from academics (like this sustainability major) and student life (like our community garden) to our operations (like these solar charged golf carts).
-Florida Tech is one of only seven (out of 130+) colleges in Florida to achieve a STARS campus sustainability rating.
+It's real; it's home; and making it better requires a community effort.
+That's why, at Florida Tech, you'll find connections to the environment and sustainability in everything from academics (like our sustainability studies major) and student life (like our community garden) to our operations (like our solar-charged golf carts).
+Florida Tech is one of only 14 (out of 130+) colleges in Florida to achieve a STARS campus sustainability rating.
 We're also one of the only universities whose faculty includes renowned experts in ecosystem monitoring and conservation, renewable energy, coastal management, purification of landfill gas, groundwater quality, green chemistry and sustainability.

 Having amazing professors may not make us different from a lot of other national research universities, but it certainly helps make us great!
 Florida Tech professors are experts on everything from primates to sharks.
 They unravel the mysteries of lightning, supermassive black holes and autism spectrum disorder.
 They build better rocket engines, space telescopes and cybersecurity software.
 They are inventors, musicians, historians, inventors, astronauts and authors.
 But most of all, Florida Tech faculty are wonderful teachers and mentors who truly care about students' success.
 Our faculty members lead active research groups and laboratories, including both graduate and undergraduate students on their teams.
 As a result, many Florida Tech students get to present at professional conferences and publish in scholarly journals before they graduate.
 At Florida Tech, being "stellar" means more than just being accomplished.
 It means using one's accomplishments to help students reach their full potential—and that's what our faculty is all about.